Muyao-Lu/trendalyzer/README.md

 # trendalyzer
-Google Trends analysis with Pyautogui, made for lessening my pain the next time I have to gather a buttload of data for some math modelling contest.
+Google Trends scraper with Pyautogui, made for lessening my pain the next time I have to gather a buttload of data for some math modelling contest.

 <h1>Useage Instructions</h1>